Quick Summary

 1. Malika-i-Jahan (Mehrunisa):

-Malika-i-Jahan, nicknamed the “Queen of the World,” held the position of Alauddin’s primary spouse.
+Malika-i-Jahan, nicknamed the “Queen of the World,” was Alauddin’s primary spouse.
 She was the daughter of Alauddin’s predecessor and paternal uncle, Sultan Jalaluddin Khalji, the founder of the Khalji dynasty.
-Their marriage predates the Khalji revolution of 1290, yet it was marred by discord.
+Their marriage predates the Khalji revolution of 1290, yet discord marred it.

 2. Mahru: